h2oai/h2o-3/h2o-docs/src/api/REST/h2o_3_rest_api_overview.md

 * **500 Internal Server Error** (unanticipated failure occurred in the server)

 ## Formats
-The payloads for each endpoint are implemented as versioned *schema*s.
-These schemas are self-describing to make it simpler and more robust to consume them, especially if you persist them for later.
+The payloads for each endpoint are implemented as versioned *schemas*.
+These schemas are self-describing form simplicity and ease of implementation, especially if you persist them for later.

 ### Schemas